 My SWOT analysis shows the following chart.

 The value of OKRs for companies in a dynamic/complex environment is obvious.
-For me, there is a huge benefit of OKRs if you assess the impact on unconscious biases, especially compared to management by objectives (see also my contribution to this in the footnote, article in German).
+For me, there is a huge benefit of OKRs if you assess the impact of unconscious biases, especially compared to management by objectives (see also my contribution to this in the footnote, article in German).
 Especially the problems with the availability and confirmation bias can be significantly reduced with OKRs – by the short cycles, the mutual coordination process, and the transparency of the OKRs.
-The positive error culture in the system of OKRs helps against the unconscious retrospective bias, i.e. in the discussion for the OKR set of the next quarter.
+The positive error culture in the system of OKRs helps against the unconscious retrospective bias, i.e., in the discussion for the OKR set of the next quarter.

 Clarity about the overall effort of the approach also means that your company will get along better with the concept, will learn faster, if the effectiveness of the individual goals and the overall process is checked at a central point with the help of data analytics.
 Companies that have huge knowledge in data analytics from their business are therefore particularly suitable for the OKR concept.
-In addition, in companies with a tech or engineering culture the implementation succeeds better since this companies are consistently working in processes.
+In addition, in companies with a tech or engineering culture the implementation succeeds better since these companies are consistently working in processes.

 Even if the temptation may be great, be sure to avoid linking OKRs to variabler compensation, performancereviews, or their talent management.
 Once you take a step in this direction, the goal process becomes a negotiating topic, OKRs can become a source of fear and a threat to cooperation in their company.
 As a result, potential is hidden and the level of ambition and performance in your company suffers.

 OKRs are most discussed in the start-up environment or have been implemented for some time – which is not surprising due to the open and agile culture in many start-ups.
-In my view, the approach is also suitable for larger companies (if you don´t have the above-mentioned obstacles).
+In my view, the approach is also suitable for larger companies (if you do not have the above-mentioned obstacles).
 In the management of OKRs, it is usually argued that the concept must be used in the company.
 Especially for large companies, however, there is the opportunity to experiment with this approach in areas that are suitable for this due to the dynamics and complexity and agile requirements, especially in leadership.